-Crimes against children are heartbreaking.
-Since children are not able to speak for themselves, it is up to the adults in their lives to recognize signs of abuse and be the voice of those in potential danger.
+Child Abuse is heartbreaking.
+Since children are not able to speak for themselves, it is up to the adults in their lives to recognize signs of child abuse and be the voice of those in potential danger.
 If you suspect that a child may be abused or neglected, here is some helpful information on reporting child abuse in Massachusetts.

-There are some individuals whom are required by law to report any potential or known cases of child abuse.
+There are some individuals who are required by law to report any potential or known cases of child abuse.
 They include:

 - Medical Professionals (i.e. doctors, nurses, psychiatrists, emergency technicians)